elpython3/Super-Space-Defense/README.md

 1. Download the .py file.
 DO NOT RENAME IT UNLESS YOU KNOW WHAT YOU ARE DOING!
 2. Install Visual Studio Code.
 You can install another IDLE or IDE, but I find Visual Studio Code easier to navigate.
 Visual Studio Code is a free IDE.
 3. Get Python (either the extension or from somewhere else)
-4. Get the module Pygame (pip install pygame)
+4. Get the module Pygame (in command prompt, type in *pip install pygame*)
 5. (Optional) Make your edits and modifications.
 6. Get Pyinstaller (pip install pyinstaller)
 7. In the command prompt, type in "pyinstaller (directory path)\SuperSpaceDefense.py --onefile"